Energetic awakening is simply an outrageous thing.

 Containment is a grace, and a tremendous relief for the parts of ourselves that need extra permission, extra support, extra safety and structure before they can relax, release, and finally trust.

-Containment is also a way our divinity - our presence - learns to grow and stretch into new difficulties, fortitudes, and places of struggle.
+It's how we grow - how our divinity - our presence - expands to meet new difficulties, and places of struggle.

-Play with containment in many different ways.
+Please try playing with containment in many different ways.
 Organize containment so that it both challenges and stretches you, and leaves you plenty of options for mercy, grace, softening, and working with whatever difficulties arise in a compassionate way.
+The point of containment isn't to trap you or box you in, but to make space for what has been screaming for so long, to finally be seen and heard.
+When it gets difficult, softening and learning how to connect with support and resource is an essential skill.

 Taylor's Kundalini journey began spontaneously and 'involuntarily', after years of study and practice in Buddhist traditions (both Vipassana and Zen).

 He spent a incredibly difficult year relating to the unfolding energy as a mystery physical illness.
-Over $10,000 and a year later, he began to explore working with the pain and symptoms therapeutically, and eventually exploring a possible spiritual root cause.
+Over $10,000 and a year later of no answers, he began to explore working with the pain and symptoms therapeutically, and eventually exploring a possible spiritual answer.

 His Zen teacher at the time, and other Buddhist peers didn't understand or have a framework for what was unfolding, and Taylor sought teaching, mentorship, and deepening in many new places.
 From shamanic healers and mentors to non-dual teachers, he explored dozens and dozens of avenues of support, teaching, healing and integration.